mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 Detector angles
 ###############

+A fitting of the present peak position takes place in order to determine the detector angles.
+For preventing fitting of the present peak position, the property *BeamCentre* allows to provide a peak position.
+A use case is to enter a direct peak position, which can be obtained from the direct beam workspaces sample logs, when the *Run* is a reflected beam.

-The properties *BeamCentre*, *BraggAngle* and *DirectBeamPositionWorkspace* affect the pixel :math:`\theta` angles.
+Alternatively, the properties *BraggAngle* and *DirectBeamPositionWorkspace* affect the pixel :math:`\theta` angles.
 They map directly to the corresponding properties of :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.
-The *BeamCentre* property can be further used in determining the foreground pixels as discussed below.

 Foreground and backgrounds
 ##########################